 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-If a primary care physician is managing etanercept without a qualifying specialist's involvement, expect a claim denial.
-Document the consultation explicitly in the prior authorization submission.
+If a primary care physician or hospitalist is managing etanercept without documented specialist consultation, the prior authorization will fail.
+Full stop.

-Pathway 1 — Prior biologic or targeted synthetic use: The member has used a biologic or targeted synthetic drug (such as Rinvoq or Xeljanz) for moderately to severely active RA within the past 120 days.
-This is the simpler path.
+Track 1 (Expedited): The member received a biologic or targeted synthetic DMARD (like Rinvoq or Xeljanz) for moderately to severely active RA within the past 120 days.
+If that's documented, Aetna will consider etanercept medically necessary without the full step-therapy workup.

 #Covered Indication